Hong Kong’s chief executive vows to stay amid spiraling clashes at protests

 "We should prepare for reconciliation in society by communicating with different people ...
 We want to put an end to the chaotic situation in Hong Kong," Lam said, adding that she did not believe her government had lost control.

-In a statement, Hong Kong police defended its actions over the weekend and said six of its officers withdrew guns during Sunday night protests after "being surrounded" and "facing threats to life."
+In a statement, Hong Kong police defended their actions over the weekend and said six of their officers drew out their guns during Sunday night protests after "being surrounded" and "facing threats to life."

 "In order to protect the safety of other officers and himself, one of the police officers fired a warning shot to the sky without any other choices,” the police statement said.